MLGMemeCoder/elemental4/checklist.md

     - [ ] If element's name is long shrink the font.
     - [X] Make the "servers are down" message better.
     - [X] Menu/Before the game thing
+    - [X] Logo for the game
+    - [ ] Have the menu preload the whole game into memory instead of a seperate page

 - LATER RELEASES
     - [ ] View an element's combination tree.